Cloth nappies have come a long way since the days of terry cloth squares.

 On wash day you just tip the nappies from the bucket into the washing machine and let technology do all the hard work for you!
 Make sure you read the manufacturer’s instructions on how to care specifically for their brand of nappy.

 In general the method is as follows:

 Step 1: Change baby’s nappy and put baby in a safe place.

-Step 2: If the nappy is dirty, empty poo in toilet (easier with the help of a liner or a product that hoses waste straight into the toilet).
+Step 2: If the nappy is dirty, empty poo in toilet (easier with the help of a product that hoses waste straight into the toilet).
 If it is only wet, skip to Step 3.

 Step 3: Pop the nappy into a dry bucket with a fitted lid.
 If the nappy is a pocket nappy or all-in-two separate the different elements first.